thin-edge/thin-edge.io/docs/src/howto-guides/004_connect.md

 Successfully created bridge connection!
 ```

-If conenction has already been established following error may appear:
+If connection has already been established following error may appear:

 ```shell
 $ tedge connect c8y